Levent21/Zappo-Pattern-Match/README.md

 # Zappo-Pattern-Match
-A chemical logic alignment tool for protein sequences in the 'Twilight Zone'.
+A physico-chemical logic alignment tool for protein sequences in the 'Twilight Zone'.
 Detects conserved Zappo patterns (5-mers to 8-mers) across divergent species, focusing on SARS-CoV-2 ORF10.
 Zappo-Pattern-Matcher: Decoding the Protein "Twilight Zone" 🧬 The Challenge

 Standard alignment tools (like MAFFT or Clustal Omega) often fail when sequence identity drops below 25% in certain regions (the "Twilight Zone").
 In these cases, global alignments introduce artificial gaps and fail to align functional modules that have been shifted by insertions or deletions (indels) over millions of years of evolution.
 💡 The Solution: Chemical Logic Alignment

 This tool bypasses traditional letter-based matching by transforming amino acid sequences into Zappo Color Scheme integers (1-7).
-By focusing on chemical properties (hydrophobicity, charge, polarity) rather than specific residues, we can identify Hidden Homology.
+By focusing on physico-chemical properties (hydrophobicity,aromatic charachter, charge, polarity ...) rather than specific residues, we can identify Hidden Homology.

 Key Feature: The algorithm detects conserved n-mer patterns (5-mers to 8-mers) that are chemically identical but spatially shifted across different organisms (e.g., SARS-CoV-2 ORF10 vs. Plant/Fungal proteins).
 🚀 Key Results with ORF10